-When we arrived in Port Macquarie it was four o’clock in the morning and Sureya and I were dead tired.
+When we arrived in Port Macquarie it was four o’clock in the morning and Sureya and I were really tired.
 Funny was when we got out of the Greyhound, we were asked in very good Bernese German if we were Sureya and Leandro.
 I could hardly believe my ears and thought that this was due to tiredness and that I had misheard myself.
 Again I heard the voice and I answered with a tired yes.
 Then I realized that our host was also Swiss.
-He then took us to our apartment and wished us a nice day.
+He took us to our apartment and wished us a nice day.
 But we were still so tired that we went straight back to bed.
-Around noon we got up and decided that there would be a beach day today because I finally wanted to go to the sea.
-But first I wanted to eat something small.
-So we went shopping first and on our way home we passed a domino pizza and had the idea to buy a pizza and eat it on the beach.
+Around noon we got up and decided that would like to have a beach day today because I finally wanted to go to the beach.
+But first I wanted to eat something because I was starving.
+So first we went shopping and on our way home we passed a domino pizza and had the idea to buy a pizza and eat it on the beach.

-Arriving at the beach, we were almost alone there.
+Arrived at the beach, we were almost alone there.
 I didn’t think much about it and spread out my beach towel near a big rock formation.
 I had a clear goal in mind: to jump into the sea immediately and cool off a bit, although it was windy that day.
-I ran towards the sea and hardly caught the first drop of water, I knew why the huge beach was so empty.
-The sea water was ice-cold!
+I ran towards the sea and as I sensed the first drop of water, I knew why the huge beach was so empty.
+The sea water was freezing!
 As soon as I was inside, I ran back to my beach towel.
 I was very disappointed and therefore Sureya suggested to go for a little walk on the beach before eating.
 Since the pizza was already cold anyway, I agreed.
-We ran to a lighthouse and when we were about 200-300 meters away from our beach towels, I saw two dogs playing together from a distance.
-I said to Sureya: „Keep an eye on the dogs so they don’t eat our pizza“.
+We strolled to the lighthouse and when we were about 200-300 meters away from our beach towels, I saw from distance two dogs playing together.
+I said to Sureya: “Keep an eye on the dogs so they don’t eat our pizza”.
 As soon as I said that, one of the two dogs ran towards our beach towels.
-I ran back as fast as I could while Sureya was laughing her ass off.
-Arriving just in time I was able to stop the dog’s snout from opening the pizza box.
+I ran back as fast as I could while Sureya was laughing.
+I arrived just in time I was able to stop the dog’s snout from opening the pizza box.
 Unfortunately the pizza got a bit sandy when I tried to save it.
-We then decided to eat our pizza first and then take a walk.
+We decided then to eat our pizza first and take a walk afterwards.

-After dinner we finally walked to the lighthouse.
+After late Lunch we finally walked to the lighthouse.
 I was always looking for beautiful shells or stones for my grandmother, and I also hoped to see some crabs or something like that.
 But the only thing I discovered was an old, rotten sandal.
 At the top of the lighthouse we had a great view of the beach and the sea.
-We took one two photos and ran down again, because it was really very cold because of the wind.
-After that the day was almost finished.
+We took one two photos and ran down again, because it was really cold because of the wind.
+After that, the day was almost finished.
 We cooked and made a nice movie evening.

 The next day we decided to do the Coastal Walk.
 It starts at Tacking Point Lighthouse and ends at Westportpark in Port Macquarie.
 The whole walk was about 10-12 kilometers long and very comfortable.
 First we walked from our beach to the Lighthouse.
 There we looked briefly for migrating whales, because a man had told us, he had seen a whale school one hour ago.
 Then we walked from beach to beach.
 I felt like an explorer who had just stranded on Australia and was now exploring the country.
 I picked up every stone, no matter how small, and inspected it thoroughly, stopping again and again to observe small crabs and starfish.
 On the way we also saw the typical Brush Turkeys and I always joked with Sureya that we should catch one and grill it later.